 There is no copyright protection for ideas, procedures, and methods of operation or mathematical concepts.
 Copyright does not ordinarily protect titles by themselves or names, short word combinations, slogans, short phrases, methods, plots or factual information

 Is it mandatory to register your work under copyright laws in India?

-Who can apply for a copyright registration in India?
+Who can apply for copyright registration in India?

-Any person who is the author of a work or a legal owner can file the application for copyright registration.
+Any person who is the author of a work or a legal owner can file an application for copyright registration.